Tee It Up 4 All: Transforming Lives Through Adaptive Golf

 Community Collaborations and Future Endeavors

-Partnerships with organizations like the Dormie Network Foundation and Els for Autism continue to elevate the mission of TIU4ALL.
+Partnerships with organizations like Dormie Network Foundation and Els for Autism continue to elevate the mission of TIU4ALL.
 Future initiatives are focused on community engagement, with plans to establish more adaptive teams across the U.S. and to create more inclusive and accessible golfing events, like the 2024 Conquerors Paragolf Championship.

 Every Game is a Step Toward an Inclusive Future